Skateboarding Tutoring Or Self-Training: Finding The Perfect Ride

 How Can I Practice Skateboarding Alone?

-If you want to start skateboarding, you’re going to need a quality board and protective gear.
+If you want to start vert boarding, you’re going to need a quality board and protective gear.
 You’ll also need a safe place where you can practice.
 You can also take a video of yourself while riding the skateboard so you can see your areas for improvement.

 How Many Days Does It Take To Learn Skateboarding?